Thursday, August 15, 2024

 Have some items cost 2 coins.
 That’s what the woman gave—she gave all that she had to live on.

-The coins get you something—food, what you need to live.
+With the coins you can get something—food, what you need to live.

 (For an older group, you might make a sample budget.)